Sarumathi17/AI-Interview-Practice-App/README.md

    - feedback is generated
 5. The user can compare their answer with the ideal answer.
 6. Clicking **Next Question** moves to the next interview question.
+7. (Phase 2) Users can also record spoken answers, which are converted to text via a placeholder Speech-to-Text (STT) layer before evaluation.

 ---